-If you want to be one of the Few and you have or are thinking of getting a tattoo, you should know what the Marine Corps tattoo policy is.
+If you want to be one of the few and you have or are thinking of getting a tattoo, you should know what the Marine Corps tattoo policy is.
 The policy has changed over the last couple of years.

 In the past, the general rule has been a Marine cannot have a tattoo on their head or neck.
 The tattoo could not be anti-American, sexist, racist, anti-social, or to have any gang or extremist affiliations.
+Generally, a tattoo of one of the official marine corp flags would be deemed acceptable.

 In 2007, there were additional guidelines (Marine Administrative Message 198/07) put into place after the Marine Corps noticed an increase in sleeve tattoos.
 The Marine Corps considers a sleeve tattoo to be a very large tattoo, or collection of smaller tattoos, that covers or almost covers a persons entire arm or leg.
 When a Marine is wearing a standard physical training T-shirt and shorts, there can’t be any full, half or quarter sleeve tattoos visible.